Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Making the Roll-In Shower Choice

-A roll-in shower represents an investment in safety, independence, and quality of life.
+Roll-in showers are often considered one of the most effective upgrades within a broader aging-in-place remodeling strategy.
 Whether you’re planning ahead for your own future needs or helping elderly parents navigate aging in place, these accessible bathroom features can be liberating.

 1. Assess current and future mobility needs realistically